-- Verifying previous living arrangements (even if you were living with family);
+- Verifying your previous living arrangements (even if you were living with family)

-- Checking the next of kin or case of emergency details.
-This step is key for agents in the event your tenancy ends, and you don’t provide a forwarding address for your mail; or
+- Checking your next-of-kin or emergency contact details.
+This is a crucial step for agents and becomes helpful in the event your tenancy ends, or you don’t provide a forwarding address for your mail.

 The key here is to be patient!

-What happens if my application is not accepted?
+So what happens if my application is accepted?

 - Your income did not meet the affordability criterion;

-- The terms you offered were not suitable for the lessor/landlord.
+- The terms you offered were not suitable for the landlord/rental provider.